cseanburns/journal-issues/manuscript.md

 to mail issues (collections of articles) rather than to mail individual articles.

-The influence of print era
-on current peer-reviewed publishing practices cannot be underestimated.
+The influence of the print era on current peer-reviewed publishing practices cannot be underestimated.
 As @8UJPWJE6#bartling14 wrote,